Mattmlm/volume-control-button-breaks/README.md

+# Purpose

+This is a modified project based on echoTouch code from Apple.
+It has been modified to include buttons to manipulate the AVAudioSession, in order to demonstrate reproducable bugs with the voice processing audio unit for iPhone 8.

+# Bug

+When using a voice processing audio unit, if an application gives up the audio session to another app (i.e. Google Hangouts phone call) or programattically ([AVAudioSession.sharedInstance setActive: NO]), the volume control buttons on the phone will stop changing the volume for the speakers audio route.

+# Reproduction Steps

+Build the echoTouch app on an iPhone 8 or iPhone 8+.

+1. Open app.
+2. Press "Record", and record a steady sound at unchanging volume.
+3. Press "Play"
+4. While recorded sound is playing, adjust the volume up and down.

+Observation:
+Volume control works fine, the volume of the recorded sound goes up and down.

+5. After pressing "stop", or waiting until sound finishes playing, press setActiveNO button.
+6. Wait at least two seconds
+7. Press setActiveYES again, to restart the audio unit.
+8. Press play again
+9. While sound is playing, adjust the volume up and down.

+Expectation:
+Volume control works fine, the volume of the sound goes up and down according to the controls.

+Actual:
+Volume control does not work, the displayed volume is ignored, and the audio plays at a single static level.

 # echoTouch

 echoTouch demonstrates using the Voice Processing I/O audio unit for handling audio input and output.
 The application tests local audio playback and simulated "far-talker" audio playback allowing you to record and listen back to the results.
 It also lets you to turn on/off the VPIO comparing the recorded results.